 Porn, movies and TV shows usually depict a narrow range of body types, sex acts, relationships and sexualities.
 But the reality is the opposite.
 Your sexuality is as unique as you.
 There’s NO reason to feel embarrassed for what does or doesn’t make you aroused (or turned on).
 Some people might like having their hips touched, nipples rubbed, ears sucked, or feet massaged—and some people hate these things.
 Every body is different and that’s not only ok, but kind of amazing!

 Penis in vagina (PIV) sex is often depicted as the (ahem) crème de la crème of sex.
 As a result, many people with clitorises feel embarrassed or confused when they can’t come from PIV.
 In addition, LGBTQ individuals are left out of the equation entirely.
 But the majority of clitoris-havers can’t or rarely has an orgasm (or comes) from PIV sex alone!
 They often need direct clitoral stimulation.
 That can be from a vibrator or other toy, fingers, a tongue, or something else.

 People’s fantasies and interests are just as varied as their bodies.
 If you have a fantasy or interest that you think is “weird,” it’s probably not.
 After all, people are into all sorts of things.
-In general, so long as any sex you’re having is safe and completely consensual, there’s nothing wrong with it.
+The important thing is that sex is completely consensual, and leaves you and your partner feeling safe and healthy.

 However, keep in mind that having sex in certain situations is risky or illegal—for example, having sex in public or with a teacher, paying for sex, or having sex with someone very young.